Building a Big Muff American Clone Guitar Pedal Kit

 Der Muff American kit from Musikding is based on the famous Big Muff fuzz / distortion guitar effect pedal which is commonly used in alternative, garage rock and grunge music.

 The base kit can be purchased without a pedal enclosure and knobs, however they provide an option to purchase a blank or pre-drilled 125B enclosure, and they also stock a wide variety of knobs.
-I opted for a pre-drilled enclosure and a red fluted silver center bakelite knobs.
+I opted for a pre-drilled enclosure and three red fluted silver center bakelite knobs.

 The build documents are available on their website, these include: Installation guide, Schematic & Parts list.